tompaana/intermediator-bot-sample/README.md

 #### Properties ####

 * `Instance` is a static property providing the singleton instance of the class.
-* `AggregationRequired` is a boolean property defining whether an aggregation channel is required (see terminology above).
-The default value is true, but you can change the value in `App_Start\WebApiConfig.cs`.
-If you plan to use a call center approach, you will probably want to set the value to false.
 * `RoutingDataManager`: The implementation of `IRoutingDataManager` interface in use.
 In case you want to replace the default implementation with your own, set it in `App_Start\WebApiConfig.cs`.